Inside Jaguar Land Rover Classic Works

-The game-changing Classic Works HQ opened one year ago, and it's now packed with classics in every state of repair, with surprises around every corner – even 007 cars
+The game-changing Classic Works HQ is packed with classics in every state of repair, with surprises around every corner – even 007 cars

-It’s a year since Jaguar Land Rover officially launched its new Classic Works centre.
-The company had always had a collection of classics, once crammed into the reception at the Browns Lane factory and various sites around Coventry, but it moved into a whole new league when it opened the new 14,000 square metre building in June 2017.
+Jaguar Land Rover has always had a collection of classics, once crammed into the reception at the Browns Lane factory and various sites around Coventry and Solihull, but it moved into a whole new league when it opened its new 14,000 square metre Classic Works centre in June 2017.

 - Jaguar Land Rover's classic driving experiences